About

 My work

-My work investigates 20th/21st century Irish Literature at the intersection of Narratology.
+My academic work investigates 20th/21st century Irish Literature at the intersection of Narratology.
 I have worked at NUIG as a writing teacher/tutor since 2013.
 This role included the conception of creative writing courses, delivery of lectures, setting of academic and creative exercises, assessment and feedback for undergraduate students.
 I have also worked as a script editor/story analyst for Room 12 Productions during this time.
 I was recently invited to join the panel of manuscript evaluators with the Arts Council of Ireland.
 I have worked in academic support for students with disabilities at university and I have a keen interest in future technologies which will help improve accessibility for all learners.
 My professional practice is academic research and writing fiction or material for stage and screen.
-However, I also enjoy working as a creative writing and Irish literature lecturer and tutor.
+However, I also enjoy working as a creative writing and Irish literature lecturer and tutor for all ages of writer from 7-87+.
 Get in touch here

 Writing